hanshoglund/vitry/manual.md

 sin (pi/2)   => 1
 ~~~~~~~~~~~~~~~~~~~~

 The most common forms of expressions are outlined below.
-Detailed yntax and behaviour will be described in detail later on in this manual.
+Detailed syntax and behaviour will be described in detail later on in this manual.

 ### Literals